Nicolae Stanciu (footballer, born 1993): Sparta Prague

-On 18 January 2018, Stanciu underwent a medical with Sparta Prague.
-The transfer was confirmed five days later, with the player penning a three-and-a-half-year deal for an undisclosed fee, rumoured to be around €4.5 million which would be a Czech Republic record.
-According to the press, Anderlecht could also receive another €4.5 million in add-ons.
+Stanciu underwent a medical at Sparta Prague on 18 January 2018, and five days later penned a three-and-a-half-year deal for an undisclosed fee, rumoured to be worth a Czech record €4.5 million.
+Press speculated that Anderlecht could be entitled to another €4.5 million in add-ons.
 On his competitive debut on 18 February 2018, Stanciu helped to a 2–0 win against Slovan Liberec after scoring in the fifth minute.
-On 17 March, he netted twice before half-time in a derby with Slavia Prague which ended 3–3.
-He finished the 2017–18 campaign with six goals in fourteen appearances, all in the Czech First League.
+On 17 March, he netted twice before half-time in a derby with Slavia Prague, which ended 3–3.
+He finished the 2017–18 campaign with six goals from fourteen appearances, all in the Czech First League.

 Stanciu played in both legs of the 2018–19 Europa League second qualifying round against Spartak Subotica, as his team was eliminated prematurely after 3–2 on aggregate.
 He netted his first goal of the season on 12 August 2018, converting a free kick in a 4–0 away victory over Teplice.
-In early December, after a series of poor results for Sparta, he was supposedly among the eleven players who refused to train under coach Zdeněk Ščasný.
+In early December, after a series of poor results, he was supposedly among the eleven players who refused to train under coach Zdeněk Ščasný.

 Al-Ahli

 On 28 January 2019, Stanciu was transferred for a €10 million fee to Saudi Arabian club Al-Ahli.
-He recorded his debut in the Saudi Professional League on 7 February, in a 4–2 away win over Al-Hazem, and scored his first goal nine days later in an Arab Club Champions Cup 2–2 draw with Al-Wasl.
+He recorded his debut in the Saudi Professional League on 7 February, in a 4–2 away win over Al-Hazem, and scored his first goal nine days later in a 2–2 Arab Club Champions Cup draw with Al-Wasl.

 Slavia Prague

-Following financial issues at Al-Ahli, in July 2019 Slavia Prague acquired a reported 65% of Stanciu's economic rights for €4 million, with the player signing a four-year contract.
+Amid financial issues at Al-Ahli, Slavia Prague acquired a reported 65% of Stanciu's economic rights for €4 million, with the player signing a four-year contract on 4 July 2019.
+He made his debut on 21 July, coming on as a 62nd-minute substitute for Josef Hušbauer and netting shortly after in a 5–1 away league win over Teplice.
+Stanciu then started in all eight matches of the Champions League, including the group fixtures against Barcelona, Borussia Dortmund and Inter Milan.

+Stanciu amassed four goals and nine assists in 31 league appearances during the 2019–20 season, as Slavia Prague successfully defended its national title.
+He was the league's best assist provider, and also named the Foreign Player of the Year and the Midfielder of the Year.
+The following campaign, he aided with 16 goals from 45 appearances in all competitions, with his club finishing as champion of the Czech First League once more.